No-Towel Pumpkin Roll

 My husband's family loves pumpkin roll.
 So, I make it all the time, even if it is not during the holiday season.

 Whenever I make it, I try something different.
-I hope I can share all of my findings, experiences, and tips in order to save you the time and frustrations I encounter.
+I hope I can share all of my findings, experiences, and tips in order to save you the time and frustrations I encountered.

-I have been telling you to do this no-towel pumpkin roll lengthwise, but I found that there are lots of professional pastry chefs and bakeries that roll it width-wise.
+I have been rolling this no-towel pumpkin roll lengthwise, but I found that there are lots of professional pastry chefs and bakeries that roll it widthwise.
 You might wonder which way is better, right?
 Well, does it really make any difference?

 Yes, it does make a BIG difference.
 So, let's find out.